Ratings Key (0-10)

-Over the last few years Spain has become a gradually more interesting and enjoyable place to go for a beery night out.
-In the past such an activity inevitably involved locating a bodega or a tapas bar, both of which usually only sold one beer on tap, and a few uninteresting bottles.
+Since the turn of the Millennium Spain has become a gradually more diverse to go for a beery night out.
+In the past activity inevitably involved locating a bodega or a tapas bar, both of which usually only sold one beer on tap, and a few uninteresting bottles.

-The Northern and Central European idea of solid beer drinking, without any obligation to consume food, almost didn’t exist outside of the odd hole-in-the-wall sports bar and the usual Irish themed pubs.
+The Northern and Central European idea drinking without any obligation to consume food almost didn’t exist outside of the odd hole-in-the-wall sports bar, late night clubs and the usual Irish themed pubs.

-Spain has become switched onto craft beer, as similar to Poland, the local offerings were so muted that the sheer exposure to the many other styles available was like someone pulling back a curtain they hadn’t even recognised was there.
+Spain has become steadily switched onto craft beer.
+Similar to Poland, the local offerings were so muted that the sheer exposure to the many other styles available was like someone pulling back a curtain they hadn’t even recognised was there.

-Bodegas on the other hand are a slightly different proposition.
+Some bodegas on the other hand are a slightly different proposition.
 These can be the most atmospheric places, the traditional, aged, candlelit venues with the local pub atmosphere you crave when you visit a new place.
-They are a bit one paced, to be sure, but I have been to a few that can drum up a lively chatty atmosphere.
-Some of these tend to do decent bottles of imported German lager and Spain’s only real original hand in the beer scene – double malted pilsners.
+They are a bit one paced, to be sure, but can drum up a lively atmosphere.
+Some of these tend to do decent bottles of imported German lager and Spain’s original hand in the beer scene – double malted pilsners.
 Most of the major Spanish lagers do a turn in premium double pilsners, most of which are a darn sight tastier and not rough like many of the Italians.
 If you’re stuck in an unexciting venue that only seems to serve Estrella Damm or San Miguel, get the drinks card and scan for a premium beer.

 In the major cities you will find some kooky, off-beat alternative bars that match up well to the European bar scene.
 Barcelona is a typically good example of the range of options you’d almost demand as a prerequisite for visiting these days.
 Fortunately it does live up to the hype.